Counter-Strike 2 (CS 2) Best settings for max FPS

 Aspect Ratio: use your native one.

 It depends on your display.
 Nowadays, the majority of the monitors have a 16:9 aspect ratio.
 Generally, your aspect ratio will be automatically detected, so don’t worry about it.
+Use the aspect ratio that suits your screen size.

 Resolution: Max